 Uncharacterized iModulons provide a road map to discover novel functions.

 When analyzing an iModulon covering the BGC for paulomycin, we identified a cluster of four genes located 1.8 Mbp downstream of the paulomycin BGC which is down-regulated in the Paulomycin-1 iModulon (Figure 5A).
 Interestingly, this cluster consists of one putative GntR family transcription factor and three uncharacterized genes, which together make up a separate uncharacterized iModulon called UC-6 (Figure 5A).
-Upregulation of UC-6 appears to lower the expression of the Paulomycin BGC in a condition-dependent manner.or instance, cultures grown on solid media appear to upregulate UC-6 while down-regulating Paulomycin-1 (Figure 5B).
+Upregulation of UC-6 appears to lower the expression of the Paulomycin BGC in a condition-dependent manner.
+For instance, cultures grown on solid media appear to upregulate UC-6 while down-regulating Paulomycin-1 (Figure 5B).
 Characterizing the function of UC-6 and fully understanding its effect on the paulomycin BGC require experimental verification of the uncharacterized genes.
-The genome of S. albidoflavus consists of around 30% with no COG annotation, and many more with no experimental validation 24(24).
-Combined, 40% of uncharacterized genes in S. albidoflavus were present in at least one iModulon, providing a pathway to validate gene function in future studies (Supplementary Table 1.4).
+Around 30% of the genes in the S. albidoflavus genome have no COG annotation, and many more lack experimental validation 24.
+Combined, 40% of uncharacterized genes in S. albidoflavus were present in at least one iModulon, providing a pathway to validate gene function in future studies (Table S1.4).